 Kuih Bangkit is one of the classic Chinese New Year cookies (others are Kuih Kapit @ Love Letter and Pineapple Tarts) loved by Malaysians.
-What’s loved about this traditional Nyonya cookie is the aromatic smell that welcomes you the moment you bite into the crispy outer later and then got jolted into a world of melt in your mouth excitement.
+What’s loved about this traditional Nyonya cookie is the aromatic smell that welcomes you the moment you bite into the crispy outer layer and then gets jolted into a world of melt in your mouth excitement.
 Oh yeah!

 This is our first time baking Kuih Bangkit and I gotta say it was very easy.
-In my opinion this is one of the simplest cookie I’ve ever made.
+In my opinion, this is one of the simplest cookies I’ve ever made.

 The recipe calls for arrowroot flour (lu-lu hoon) however we couldn’t find it anywhere (not that we look hard enough anyway haha) so we substitute it with sago flour (advice from grandma).

-The preparation of ingredient begin a day earlier.
+The preparation of ingredients begins a day earlier.
 Over low fire, you need to fry cornflour, arrowroot flour (in our case sago flour) and pandan leaves in a wok until the flour is light and it doesn’t stick to the side of the wok.
 This should take about 30 minutes.
-Transfer the flour to a container and leave to cool overnight.
+Transfer the flour to a container and leave it to cool overnight.